jgorset/fandjango-example/README.md

 number of options.
 Don't worry, though; they're all optional and we only need to configure two of them right now:

-* *Canvas Page* - The URL you'd like your application to be accessed from, eg. "http://apps.facebook.com/myapp".
+* *App namespace* - The URL you'd like your application to be accessed from, e.g. "http://apps.facebook.com/myapp".
-* *Canvas URL* - The URL that Facebook may load your application from, eg. "http://myserver.com".
+* *Canvas URL* - The URL that Facebook may load your application from, e.g. "http://myserver.com".

-You'll find both of these options in the *Facebook Integration* section.

 ### Create a new Django project